TheRoboticsClub/gsoc2022-Toshan_Luktuke/docs/_posts/2022-08-27-coding-period-week-10.markdown

             synchronise()
 ```

-Note that the above block was made as a test for how the Conditions worked together with `sleep` statements
+Note that the above block was made as a test for how the Conditions worked together with `sleep` statements.
+However this method didn't exactly achive the 'Visual' aspect of Visual Circuit's goal.
+We've decided to look into a way to integrate the Multiprocessing Values with the Visual Circuit interface, maybe by using it as a block?